irom-lab/MAE345-Student/README.md

 ## Working on Assignments

 To work on an assignment, open the `Terminal` application.
 Enter the command `cd MAE345-Student` followed by the command `git pull`, which will update the code to the latest made available by the instructors.
 Then, enter `jupyter notebook`.
 This will open the Jupyter interface in your web browser, where you will work on your Python assignments.
-Then click on `LabX.py` and get started!
+Then click on `LabX.py`, where `X` is the assignment number and fill out the specified cells in the notebook.
+Submission instructions are inside each notebook.

+## Accessing New and Updated Assignments

+Throughout the course, we will be adding more assignments to this Git repository.
+The instructors may also need to issue corrections to labs while they are assigned.
+To update the codebase on your computer, run the command `git fetch --all
+ && git reset --hard origin/master`. **THIS COMMAND WILL OVERWRITE THE ASSIGNMENTS YOU HAVE IN THE FOLDER.** If you want to backup an assignment, copy it to your home directory with the command `cp <filename> ~/` first.